Austin-Devops/atxdevops-job-board/README.md

 ## Usage and What We Expect

-Please open a [PR](https://github.com/Austin-Devops/atxdevops-job-board/pulls) with the following information, and then we can continue with the search with you!
+Please open an [ISSUE](https://github.com/Austin-Devops/atxdevops-job-board/issues/new) with the following information, and then we can continue with the search with you!

 - **Company Name**: What is the name of the company you're posting?